 Most people think of root canals as something to dread.
 While the circumstances around the treatment are unfortunate, the procedure itself is less invasive and more efficient than in the past.
 At Dental Health 360°, our team uses the most up-to-date technology and methods to perform root canal therapy in Spring Valley, often completing a patient’s treatment in a single visit.

-When you come in for a root canal, this is what you can expect:
+When you come in for a root canal in Spring Valley, this is what you can expect:

 - First, we will numb the area using a local anesthetic.